metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

 .. warning::

-   While the ``extra_data`` section can always be passed, it can be used only with some loss functions.
+   While the ``extra_data`` section can always be present, it can be used only with some loss functions.
 If the loss function does not support the extra data, it will be ignored.
 You might have to implement a custom loss function to use the extra data.